 And yes, they had gone to great effort to make the letters look old, they’d even devised a code to write them in, but really…

 She told me to chuck them in the recycling bin, and help her sort and label the old photos while she could still remember who was who.
 Which I did.

 However, the thought of those bright, industrious children stayed with me, so I asked if I could take the letters home for a closer look.
-She hesitated, frowning, and then agreed.
+She hesitated, frowned, and then agreed.

 My First Thoughts

 After many evenings spent poring over the “letters” I reached a few conclusions.

 - Some seemed to have been written with greater ease and confidence than others.
 That indicated they were the work of either one child whose skill improved over time or two children, as my neighbour had said.

 - Some words, by their frequency, were easy to pick out.
 For example, “arrkst”, “catt”, “keween”, “loorrt”, “maarrk”, “niewes”, and “sayt”.